 9) Toronto Rush (AUDL)—The Ride of the Rohirrim

 Don't blame the sprites.
-We'd run away in fear, too.
+We'd run away in fear, too. |

-And the hosts of Mordor wailed, and terror took them, and they fled, and died, and the hoofs of wrath rode over them.
+Mordor wailed, and terror took them, and they fled, and died, and the hoofs of

 Verdict: Seriously, has there ever been a more epic battle maneuver than the charge of the Rohirrim?
 Thousands of horsemen of the highest quality showing up at precisely the right moment to charge in and rescue the good guys?
 Suffice it to say, for the film version, the programmers had to rewrite the behavioral parameters for the orc sprites to avoid having all the orcs just immediately run away in every direction.
 Toronto "Rush" seems like a near-enough approximation for a "charge," so we'll give it to them.
 We fully expect a pristine delivery of Théoden's speech before their first playoff game.